lukaswillsie/ChessServer/README.md

 # ChessServer
-A server built to support a simple online chess app.
+A server, built from the socket layer up, to support the online chess app I developed, which can be found [here](https://github.com/lukaswillsie/OnlineChess)